 This zone primarily accommodates a range of tourist accommodation uses, including camping sites, caravans and cabins.

-Buildings, will generally be designed and constructed to enable their relocation.
-Buildings are ideally of a single storey in height that blends in with the natural environment.
-In rural and natural landscapes, the visual impact of a caravan park will be considered from scenic vantage points, public lookouts and tourist routes.
-Prominent sites such as ridges and exposed headlands are avoided, as well as sites that are difficult to landscape.
+Buildings will be single storey and blend in with the natural environment.
+In rural and natural landscapes, the visual impact of the park will be minimal from scenic vantage points, public lookouts and tourist routes.